-When analyzing threats against certifiers, we consider their use both in \emph{offline} and \emph{online} settings, as introduced in \cref{sec:background_certification}.
-Both settings have different goals and attack vectors:
+As discussed in \cref{sec:background_certification}, certifiers can be used in \emph{offline} and \emph{online} settings.
+Backdoor attacks are valid in both settings, with different consequences:

-\paragraph{Offline Certification} The statistical nature of the expected model robustness computed by offline certification only holds if the evaluation data has the same underlying distribution as the data seen at runtime.
+\bparagraph{Offline Certification} The statistical nature of the expected model robustness computed by offline certification only holds if the evaluation data has the \emph{same underlying distribution} as the data seen at runtime.
 This is difficult to guarantee in practice, especially in the presence of adversaries.
 In fact, most attacks on machine learning models rely on a shift in the data distribution to manipulate a model's behavior~\cite{papernot2016science}.
-Our backdoor attacks against certifiers presented in \cref{sec:backdoor_attacks} are one way to cause such a distribution shift, which voids all robustness guarantees computed during evaluation.
+Our attacks presented in \cref{sec:attacks} are one way to cause such a distribution shift, which makes all robustness guarantees computed during evaluation irrelevant.

-\paragraph{Online Certification} Since online certification computes a certificate for each model output during runtime, a distribution shift between evaluation and runtime can no longer cause a false sense of security.
+\bparagraph{Online Certification} Since online certification computes a certificate for each output during runtime, a distribution shift can no longer cause a false sense of security.
 However, the downside is that it also forces the user to deal with the cases in which the model \emph{abstains}, requiring a suitable fallback strategy.

-The significance of the design of this fallback becomes especially apparent once we consider the abstain option as an explicit target for an attacker, such as in our new backdoor attacks.
+The significance of the design of this fallback becomes especially apparent once we consider the abstain option as an explicit target for an attacker, such as in our new availability attacks.
 By maliciously crafting inputs to consistently cause the model to abstain, we can effectively render the model useless, causing the system to constantly use the fallback.